PlagueHO/foundryvtt-azure/README.md

 This repository will deploy a Foundry Virtual Table top using various different Azure architectures to suit your requirements.
 The compute and storage is separated into different services to enable update and redeployment of the server without loss of the Foundry VTT data.

 > IMPORTANT NOTE: This project has been to use Azure AD Workload Identity for the workflow to connect to Azure.
-Please see [this document](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure) for details on how to set this up.
+Please see [Configuring Workload Identity Federation for GitHub Actions workflow](#configuring-workload-identity-federation-for-github-actions-workflow) for more information.

 You can choose which Azure architecture to use by setting the `TYPE` environment variable in the [deploy-foundryvtt](https://github.com/DsrDemoOrg/foundryvtt-azure/actions/workflows/deploy-foundryvtt.yml) workflow.